 (2) If the EOBR records units of distance in kilometers, it must provide a means to display the equivalent distance in miles.

-(3) Distance traveled information obtained from a source internal to the CMV must be accurate to the distance traveled as measured by the CMV's odometer.
+(3) Distance traveled information obtained from a source internal to the CMV must be accurate to the distance traveled as measured by the CMV's odometer or other electronic device for recording mileage.

 MCSAC Recommendation: Revise (g)(3) as indicated above.